-For Companies Authorized to construct or operate multiple Oil pipelines, the cumulative Board-approved Capacity of those pipelines will be used to determine the Company's Absolute Liability level.
+For Companies Authorized to construct or operate two or more unconnected Oil pipelines, the cumulative Board-approved Capacity of those pipelines will be used to determine the Company's Absolute Liability level.
 For example, if a NEB-regulated Company has two Oil pipelines, each with 150,000 barrels per day of Capacity, the Company in the aggregate has the Capacity to transport 300,000 barrels per day, and its Absolute Liability limit would be \$1 billion.
+Where a company operates an oil pipeline system of two or more connected lines, the highest Capacity within the system will be used to determine the Absolute Liability limit.